-Fútbol Club Barcelona, known familiarly as Barça is a sports club based in Barcelona, Spain.
-It is best known for its football team, which was founded in 1899 by a group of Swiss, English, and Spanish men led by Joan Gamper.
-The club has become a Catalan institution, hence the motto Més que un club (More than a club).
+Futbol Club Barcelona, commonly known as FC Barcelona or Barca is a sports club based in Barcelona, Spain.
+The club was founded in 1899 by a group of Swiss, English, and Spanish men led by Joan Gamper.
+The club has become a Catalan institution, hence the motto Mes que un club (More than a club).

 There are also a number of prominent amateur sports teams that compete at rugby union, women's football and wheelchair basketball.
 These include FCB Rugby and FC Barcelona-Institut Guttman.
 Other amateur teams represent the club at ice hockey, athletics, baseball, cycling, field hockey, figure skating, and volleyball.